hcallahan-lowrisc/ibex-demo-system/README.md

 warn-dirty = false
 EOF

-# Add your user to the global trusted-users list
+# Disable signatures when using nix copy to import from a store
 # This allows us to easily import from a cache on a local USB
 sudo su
 mkdir -p /etc/nix
 cat <<EOF >> /etc/nix/nix.conf
 require-sigs = false
 EOF
 exit

 # Reload the nix daemon to commit the config above